danielpeter/specfem3d/13_changing_the_model.md

 and the file `tomography_model.xyz` will need to reside in `DATA/`.
 All entries in the second column of `materials_file` will be `-1`, which means that each element in the mesh will be interpolated according to the values in `tomography_model.xyz`.

 In some cases it may be desirable to have an external tomography model that is described in more than one file.
-For example, in cases like southern California, the length scale of variation in the structure of the wave speed model is much shorter in the sedimentary basin models within the upper 15 km.
+For example, in cases like Southern California, the length scale of variation in the structure of the wave speed model is much shorter in the sedimentary basin models within the upper 15 km.
 Therefore one might want to use an external tomography file that is sampled with, say, $\Delta x = 1000$ m, $\Delta y = 1000$ m, and $\Delta z = 250$ m in the uppermost 15 km, and then use $\Delta x = 2000$ m, $\Delta y = 2000$ m, and $\Delta z = 1000$ m below a depth of 15 km.
 If these intervals are chosen appropriately, then it will result in a pair of external tomography file that is much smaller than the alternative of having a single file with the fine discretization.
 In this case `nummaterial_velocity_file` is

     2  -1 tomography elastic file_above_15km.xyz 1
     2  -2 tomography elastic file_below_15km.xyz 1